ClaytonIndustries/WSANative/Source/Assets/WSANative/readme.txt

 Basics - all functions listed below have detailed comments in the code

 ***All the functions below except the serialisation functions will only work once you build a windows store solution - however they are safe to use in the editor***
-***Banner, interstitial and mediator ads require additional setup once you have built your windows store solution using unity - please see the website for details***
+***Banner, interstitial and mediator ads as well as maps require additional setup once you have built your windows store solution using unity - please see the website for details***

 Show a dialog:
 WSANativeDialog.ShowDialog